thedevwonder/re-alphago/README.md

 # An attempt to replicate the methods used in the AlphaGo paper
+## Mastering the game of Go with deep neural networks and tree search
 https://www.nature.com/articles/nature16961

 My inspiration to develop and learn about AlphaGo came from the documentary: [AlphaGo - The Movie | Full award-winning documentary](https://www.youtube.com/watch?v=WXuK6gekU1Y).
 This is my first-ever neural net written and trained.
 I have learnt this from scratch as I implemented this.